AppDaemon APIs

 Returns the timezone difference between UTC and Local Time in minutes.

-- appdaemon.adapi.ADAPI.convert_utc(utc) datetime
+- appdaemon.adapi.ADAPI.convert_utc(self, utc: str) datetime

 Gets a datetime object for the specified UTC.

-Home Assistant provides timestamps of several different sorts that may be used to gain additional insight into state changes.
+Home Assistant provides timestamps of several different sorts that can be used to gain additional insight into state changes.
 These timestamps are in UTC and are coded as ISO 8601 combined date and time strings.
-This function will accept one of these strings and convert it to a localised Python datetime object representing the timestamp.
+This function will accept one of these strings and convert it to a localised Python

 utc – An ISO 8601 encoded date and time string in the following format: 2016-07-13T14:24:02.040658-04:00